davemun/ot-ff-demo/README.md

 Publish the resulting `xpi` file (which is output into [build-extension](./build-extension)) to the [Firefox submissions page](https://addons.mozilla.org/en-US/developers/addon/submit/) to be signed and be universally accessible to your users.

 In the install parameters of [index.ejs](./views/index.ejs#L11-12), edit the `href` and `hash` properties to contain the link and hash to your newly published extension.

+## Honorable Mention
+v2 of the OpenTok Firefox screensharing extension will always return `extensionInstalled: false` if you load your app over HTTP.
+This is intentional as screensharing is not allowed by all browsers in HTTP.
+Please load your app over HTTPS instead.